mggg/GerryChainJulia/CONTRIBUTING.md

 - The title of the PR should be clear, and there should be an accompanying description.
 - If the PR changes something user-facing, the description should give an example of intended usage.
 The PR should also change the user guide to reflect the change.
 - If you are adding new code, it should be unit tested.
-- Respond to every comment. (to the best of your judgement!
-For example if the reviewer has simply complimented a smart line of code, it is ok to simply resolve it.)
+- Respond to every comment (to the best of your judgment!
+For example, if the reviewer has simply complimented a smart line of code, it is ok to simply resolve it.)
 - Comment on individual lines of the PR yourself if you want to bring special attention to it for feedback.
 - If you are a core contributor and wish to push a large feature that would require multiple PRs, the recommended workflow is to first create a "feature" branch off of `main`.
 Then, make a PR that commits the architecture of this feature.
 This could simply be a function that has function stubs like
 	`do_x()`